skohari/grayscale-theme/docs/aboutus.md

 # Hero section
 title: About us
-description: Our core team is has industry consultants, data scientists, and user experience experts.
+description: Our core team has industry consultants, data scientists, and user experience experts.

+We believe that

 # Micro navigation